yasaslive/samples_data_pandas/README.md

-# samples_data_pandas
+# Pandas Sample Dataset

-Sample Data for Pandas Tutorial
+This is a CSV extraction of AdventureWorks2019LT Database.

+Credit goes to respective owners!